 A water storage tank holds clean water from your reverse osmosis system or other filter systems until you're ready to use it.
 Pressurized storage tanks force water out on demand, while atmospheric tanks require a booster pump to supply pressure.
-Here's what John Woodard, our Master Water Specialist, says about how a water storage tank works and what it's used for.
+Water storage tanks exist in a vast array of sizes, designs, and specifications, and can be used residentially, commercially, and for large-scale industrial or municipal enterprises.

 What is a water storage tank?

 A water storage tank collects water and stores it for later use and timely access.
 When you turn on your kitchen faucet, water is carried from the tank to your tap, providing you with fresh water on demand.
 Reverse osmosis systems work slowly, purifying water one drop at a time.
 A reverse osmosis storage tank ensures you can access this water whenever you need, without waiting for the system to painstakingly fill up your glass.
 Many wells are low-pressure and low-recovery and are tasked with providing pressurized water throughout a household or business.
 A well pressure tank ensures that when you turn your shower on or flush your toilet, you have immediate access to pressurized water.
 They also help extend the life of the well pump by protecting the pump from short-cycling.